VaultbotX/vaultbot-lite/README.md

 # vaultbot-lite

-Barebones implementation of the core functionality of Vaultbot
+Bare-bones implementation of the core functionality of Vaultbot